 You have a problem.
 You need help.
 You call the number.
 "Press 1 for billing.
 Press 2 for technical support.
 Press 3 for..."
 You press 3.
 "Please enter your account number."
 You enter it.
 "Your estimated wait time is 47 minutes."
 You wait.
 The call drops.
+You start over.

 Getting help from a company has become a skill.
 Navigating phone trees, escaping chatbot loops, and finding hidden contact options require persistence and technique.
 What should be simple has become an endurance test.

 You're not bad at getting help.
 Getting help has been deliberately made difficult.
+The frustration you feel is the system working as designed.

 The Problem People Keep Running Into

 Companies have built barriers between customers and help.
 Phone trees are designed to route you away from humans.
 Chatbots answer questions you didn't ask.
 "Help" sections suggest solutions that don't solve your problem.
 The system deflects before it assists.
+Each barrier is intentional.

 When you do reach a person, they often can't help.
 The first tier reads from scripts.
 Escalation requires convincing someone you've already tried the basics.
 Authority to actually fix problems exists several levels deep, behind additional holds and transfers.
+Getting to someone who can help is its own obstacle course.

 The time required is enormous.
 What should take a five-minute call takes an hour.
 Across a lifetime of customer service interactions, the time lost adds up to weeks.
+That time is stolen from you and has no value to the company.

 How Modern Systems Created This